zzzprojects/learn-orm/tutorials/ef-core-providers/sql-server/indexes.md

 }
 ```

 In SQL Server provider, EF Core adds an `IS NOT NULL` filter for all nullable columns that are part of a unique index.
-To override this convention you can supply a `null` value as shown below.
+To override this convention, you can supply a `null` value, as shown below.

 ```csharp
 protected override void OnModelCreating(ModelBuilder modelBuilder)